 The Tweet resulted in over 1,000 retweets, which seems like an indication that it resonated with a lot of people.
-There’s a key difference between knowledge and experience and it’s best described like this: The original is from cartoonist Hugh MacLeod, who came up with such a brilliant way to express a concept that’s often not that easy to grasp.
-The image makes a clear point—that knowledge alone is not useful unless we can make connections between what we know.
-Whether you use the terms “knowledge” and “experience” to explain the difference or not, the concept itself is sound.
-Leonardo’s Brain: What a Posthumous Brain Scan Six Centuries Later Reveals about the Source of Da Vinci’s Creativity.
+There’s a key difference between knowledge and experience and it’s best described like this: Leonardo’s Brain: What a Posthumous Brain Scan Six Centuries Later Reveals about the Source of Da Vinci’s Creativity.
 By Maria Popova How the most creative human who ever lived was able to access a different state of consciousness.

 One September day in 2008, Leonard Shlain found himself having trouble buttoning his shirt with his right hand.
 He was admitted into the emergency room, diagnosed with Stage 4 brain cancer, and given nine months to live.
 Debunking the Myth of the 10,000-Hours Rule: What It Actually Takes to Reach Genius-Level Excellence.
 By Maria Popova How top-down attention, feedback loops, and daydreaming play into the science of success.

 We spoke to 500 founders about how big ideas get realised (or not.)
 Here’s what we learnt.
 This article is based on research by Peter Koenig.